Yichen-Si/punkst/docs/input/index.md

 The optional flag `--in-tissue-only` will exclude all barcodes that are labeled as not in the tissue.

-It wrote the main data `transcripts.tsv`, a file `coordinate_minmax.tsv` containing the coordinate range (xmin, xmax, ymin, ymax), and `features.tsv` listing the gene names and their total counts.
-We probably want to filter out some very rare probs/genes by `awk '$2 > 100' ${path}/features.tsv > ${path}/features_min100.tsv`.
-The coordinates in `transcripts.tsv` and the range in `coordinate_minmax.tsv` are all in microns.
+The command writes `transcripts.tsv` with coordinates in microns.

 ## CosMx SMI

 You can use the template `Makefile` and `config_prepare.json` in `punkst/examples/format_input/cosmx` to conver CosMx raw output files to the generic input format.
+Alternatively, see the bash commands below.
 Copy the config file to your directory and set the raw file names.
 For example, here is an example for the public mouse half brain data:

 ```json